mdornseif/json-schema-preset/README.md

 It is in the spirit of [json-schema-empty](https://www.npmjs.com/package/json-schema-empty). json-schema-empty is different in that it closely observes the `required` properties and only adds required values.

 json-schema-preset on the other hand copies default values not caring if they are required or not.
-It also ensures that no string properties are never `null` but preset with an empty string (`""`).
+It also ensures that no string properties are `null` but preset with an empty string (`""`).
 Arrays without defaults are replaced by `[]`.

 You can generate a preset for a form etc. like this: